MakeSchool-Tutorials/sql-tutorial/P02-SQL-Keywords/content.md

 ## SQL Keywords

 SQL keywords are used to specify actions in your queries.
-They are not case sensitive, but we suggest using all caps for SQL keywords so that you can easily set them apart from the rest of the query.
+They are not case sensitive, but it is suggested to use all caps for SQL keywords so that you can easily set them apart from the rest of the query.
 Some frequently used keywords are:

 1. SELECT
 1. FROM